Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-However, it is worth noting that several aspects of this study's procedures deviate from STGT.
-First, while STGT takes inspiration from Glaserian, Strauss-Corbinian, and Constructivist versions of GT, \cite{Hoda2021} does not specify i) if research questions should be defined prior to starting the data collection and analysis phase, and ii) how, if at all, can Inter-Coder Reliability (ICR) statistics be used to verify the reliability of multiple coders' analysis.
-This work defined research questions prior to the analysis, closer to Strauss-Corbinian GT, in which ``a question should be pre-set as it sets the boundaries around the study area'' \cite{Coleman2007}.
-Moreover, the questions are structured in terms of barriers and mitigation strategies, which is a structure commonly used in existing SE research on various aspects of diversity (e.g., \cite{ford2016paradise,canedo2021breaking,paper5,kaur2014agile,sharma2015communication}).
-This was done to strike ``a balance between being sufficiently informed versus overly influenced by existing works'', a Constructivist GT approach \cite{Hoda2021}.
-Regarding ICR statistics, we describe below the procedure we plan to use for incorporating Krippendorff's Alpha \cite{krippendorff2011computing} to ensure reliability.
-Another aspect deviating from the grounded theory approach is that this work has pre-determined data sources (i.e., Reddit), instead of allowing for the possibility of theoretically sampling from other unplanned data sources \cite{Hoda2021}.
-This decision to determine a fixed data source is made as a balance between manpower and budgetary constraints, and our belief that Reddit serves as a rich data source sufficient for a first step towards answering the research questions.
+However, some aspects of our exploratory study's procedures deviate from the traditional STGT.
+While STGT takes inspiration from Glaserian, Strauss-Corbinian, and Constructivist versions of GT, Hoda \cite{Hoda2021} does not specify: i) the necessity of defining research questions before starting data collection and analysis, and ii) the potential utilization of Inter-Coder Reliability (ICR) statistics to assess the reliability of analysis conducted by multiple coders.
+Our study defined research questions prior to the analysis, closer to Strauss-Corbinian GT, in which ``a question should be pre-set as it sets the boundaries around the study area'' \cite{Coleman2007}.
+Moreover, the RQs are structured in terms of barriers and mitigation strategies, which is a structure commonly used in existing SE research on various aspects of diversity (e.g., \cite{ford2016paradise,canedo2021breaking,paper5,kaur2014agile,sharma2015communication}).
+This way of structuring RQs was done to strike ``a balance between being sufficiently informed versus overly influenced by existing works'', a Constructivist GT approach \cite{Hoda2021}.
+Regarding ICR statistics, we describe below the procedure we used for incorporating Krippendorff's Alpha \cite{krippendorff2011computing} to ensure reliability.
+Finally, this work had pre-determined data sources (i.e., Reddit) instead of allowing for the possibility of theoretical sampling from other unplanned data sources \cite{Hoda2021}.
+We believe that Reddit serves as a rich data source sufficient for answering our research questions.